Lab 5: Databases

 Data Types

-You can find the official documentation that lists all of PostgreSQL's supported data types here
+You can find the official documentation that lists all of PostgreSQL's supported data types here.

 VARCHAR(#)